Jai707/WebOS-Piracy-Guide/README.md

-If you liked this guide, support me by starring the repo
+If you liked this guide, support me by starring the repo.

 Disclaimer:- I dont own/run any of the services